 5.)
-Tape the baseboard and use a paint-shield if you are painting trim and baseboards.
+Tape the baseboard and use a Paint Trim Guard if you are painting trim and baseboards.

 4.)
 Apply two coats of primer.
 In the past, I have always used Zinsser’s Smart Prime which is a zero-VOC primer but it is getting harder and harder to paint, so now I use Zinsser’s 1-2-3 which is comparable.
 Sherwin Williams also has a very good waterborne alkyd paint primer which is very good as well (however, I think it is low-VOC vs. no-VOC) so make sure to open up those windows!